wangxu0/py-bloomfilter/README.md

 # License

 py-bloomfilter is released under the [GNU Lesser General Public License v3.0](http://www.gnu.org/licenses/).</br>
-You may copy this code directly into your project if you leave the LGPL-comment in place and reference the following hyperlink:</br>
+You may copy this code directly into your project if you leave the LGPL-comment in place and reference the following hyperlink: https://github.com/wxisme/py-bloomfilter
-https://github.com/wxisme/py-bloomfilter